Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Method and Experimental Setup

 The propagator is estimated using ordinary least squares (OLS) linear regression with multivariate monomials as features.
-That is, for a given state vector $s = (s_1, \dots, s_d) \in \R^d$ and a fixed maximal degree $p\in\N$, we create a feature vector $x \in\R^D$ using the feature function $\xi_p\colon\R^d\to\R^D$ such that
+That is, for a given state vector $s = (s_1, \dots, s_d) \in \R^d$ and a fixed maximal degree $p\in\N$, a feature vector $x \in\R^D$ is created using the feature function $\xi_p\colon\R^d\to\R^D$ such that

 For example,

 The number of features is